spex-xray/spex-help/source/reference/commands/simulate.rst

--  Instrument, region: the instrument(s) and region(s) for which the simulation should be done (i.e., if you have more instruments you can do the simulation only for one or a few instruments)
+-  Instrument, region: the instrument(s) and region(s) for which the simulation should be done (i.e., if you have more instruments you can do the simulation only for one or a few instruments).

 -  time: set the exposure time :math:`t` (s) of the source spectrum as well as the background error scale factor :math:`f_b`.
 This last